Progress support process (PSP)

 If withdrawal or transfer to MPhil has been recommended, this will be reviewed by the Graduate Board’s Progression and Examination Group.
 The Group (or the Chair) will wish to see evidence that the PSP has been followed and that the academic decision has been clearly justified.

-PGRs have the right of appeal following an adverse academic decision under the arrangements set out in the Appeals Procedure on the Secretariat website.
+PGRs have the right of appeal following an adverse academic decision under the arrangements set out in the Acedemic appeals procedure on the Secretariat website.
 The appeal must reach the University within 20 working days of the PGR receiving formal confirmation of the Progression and Examination Group decision.
-PGRs considering submitting an appeal are strongly encouraged to seek independent advice and support from the LUU Student Advice Centre.
+PGRs considering submitting an appeal are strongly encouraged to seek independent support from the Leeds University Union (LUU) Advice team.